DomenicScarcella/DBTL-List-Reveal/README.md

 Now for the real fun!

-If you do clone the repo locally and install the dependencies, you can do . . .
+If you clone the repo to your local computer, you can do . . .

 npm install

 npm run dev

 . . . from the terminal in the project folder, and the app will launch in a localhost port.
 The app works best when it's in full-screen mode in a 16:9 aspect ratio, though it also works as narrow as 12:9 (4:3), or as wide as 20:9.